 Understanding what factors play a role in its development is crucial.
 And, if vitamin D is involved, it might form the basis of a simple and cost-effective intervention.

-Some previous studies have found a link between vitamin D deficiency and colorectal cancer, but others have not.
-This new, large-scale effort was designed to iron out the creases and present more concrete evidence.
+Some previous studies have found a link between vitamin D deficiency and colorectal cancer, but others

 The researchers’ findings were published recently in the Journal of the National Cancer Institute.